Call Us for a Free Consultation

 If you have questions about Nevada's statute of limitations or need to act before your time runs out, contact Gallo Criminal Defense Las Vegas.
 Our experienced attorneys provide strategic guidance to help you navigate legal deadlines and protect your rights.
 Don't delay—call us today for a confidential consultation.

-Generally, two years from the date of the injury (NRS 11.190(4)(e)).
+Generally, 2 years from the date of injury.

-2. How long do I have to file a lawsuit for medical malpractice?
+How long do I have to file a medical malpractice claim?

-No. There is no statute of limitations for murder (NRS 171.010).
+No. There is no statute of limitations for murder.

-6. What if the defendant left Nevada?
+What if the defendant leaves Nevada?

 About the Author